 Have you received a collection letter from Cavalry Portfolio or Cavalry SPV or Cavalry Investments?
 Has a lawsuit been filed against you by Cavalry?
-(They often used the fine collection firms Apothaker Scian or Demetrious Tsarouhis …both are very strong collection law firms).
+(They often used the fine collection firms Apothaker Scian or Demetrios Tsarouhis.
+Both are very strong collection law firms).
 Don’t despair, help with this legal issue is merely a phone call away.

 So What Should I Do?

 For many of the recent cases that we’ve defended, we’ve found that many of these accounts are at or very near the statute of limitations.
 The statute of limitations is the time frame that someone has to file a lawsuit against you for a particular claim.
-In that regard, our first piece of advice is to try to figure out, as best as you can, the date of the last payment on the account.
-In most instances the starting point should be to obtain a current copy of your credit report.
+In that regard, our first piece of advice is identify, as best as you can, the date of the last payment on the account.
+In most instances the starting point is to obtain a current copy of your credit report.
 We strongly suggest using www.annualcreditreport.com (this site is sponsored by the government and will provide you with a FREE copy of each of your credit reports once per year).
 Once you have the credit report, contact a consumer attorney, whether it’s our firm or another.

 The statute of limitations is only one defense that we attempt to use.
-If the Cavalry lawsuit is within the proper time frame then we next look at other defenses.
+If the Cavalry lawsuit is within the proper time frame then we look at other defenses.
 Some of these can include standing, lack of evidence, securitization, lack of documentation, inability to prove ownership of the account, or inability to prove the amount of the claim.
 We also look at the collection activities that took place prior to the lawsuit being filed.
-If you happen to have received any letters or phone calls from Cavalry prior to the lawsuit, those should be reviewed for possible collection violations.
+If you have received any letters or phone calls from Cavalry prior to the lawsuit, those should be reviewed for possible collection violations.
 If a violation has occurred then we can use the FDCPA to file a claim against the collector.

 What if Cavalry has filed its claim “on time”?